Water Main Extension Policy, Procedures and Requirements

 d) The wet tap connections shall be made in accordance with additional requirements of the manufacturer of the tapping sleeves and valves.

 e) The Applicant shall take all precautions necessary to prevent contamination of the existing potable water system when making the wet tap.
-Before the tapping sleeve is installed, the exterior of the main to be tapped shall be thoroughly cleaned and the interior surface of the sleeve shall be lightly dusted with calcium hypochloride powder.
+Before the tapping sleeve is installed, the exterior of the main to be tapped shall be thoroughly cleaned and swab chlorinated and the interior surface of the sleeve after installed shall be swabbed chlorinated with sodium hypochloride solution.

 1) When connections are to be made to existing pipelines or appurtenances, the actual location and elevation of which cannot be determined without excavation, the Applicant shall excavate for and expose the existing facilities before laying any pipe or conduit.
 The District will inspect the existing facilities and will make any necessary adjustments in the line or grade of the proposed pipeline to accomplish the connection.

 2) As-built Dimensions – Prior to backfilling the PWFD Inspector or GIS Analyst shall record “as-built” locations and depths of all pipe, fittings, valves, hydrants, corporation stops, curb stops and ledge; connections to existing water mains; and pipe size.
 Locations of all temporary corporations used for blow-offs, air release and chlorination shall also be recorded.
 All items shall be located with at least two measurements to permanent above ground structures, not including ties to the new or existing water system.
 If, in the opinion of the District, adequate above ground structures are not available for taking ties; the as-built dimensions shall be accurately referenced to centerline of road survey.
 The centerline of road survey as-builts shall be referenced to above ground structures prior to finalizing as-built drawings.